benschwarz/passenger-stack/README.markdown

 * Close everything except for port 80 and 22
 * Disallow password logins and use a passphrased RSA key

+### My app isn't running

+Read [these tips](http://github.com/benschwarz/passenger-stack/wikis/my-app-isnt-running) to get you humming

-### Wait, what does it install?
+### Wait, what does all this install?

 * Apache (Apt)
 * Ruby enterprise (Source) [includes rubygems]
 * Passenger (Rubygem)
+* Memcached (Apt)
 * Libmemcached (Source)
 * MySQL (Apt)
 * Git (Apt)
+* Ruby 1.8.6*

+### Ruby 1.8.6?
+Ruby 1.8.6 isn't used within these installation scripts; Ruby Enterprise binaries overwrite the default ruby, rake, and gem binaries so as to not confuse you (by having multiple binaries available)

 ## Requirements
 * Ruby
 * Capistrano
 * Sprinkle (github.com/crafterm/sprinkle)
-* An Ubuntu based VPS (known to not work on Debian Etch, this is a sprinkle apt issue and has been forwarded to crafterm)
+* An Ubuntu based VPS (known to not work on Debian Etch†)

 ## Thanks